idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

 > All data is synthetically generated for this project and contains no real
 > patient information.

+## Background

+Intracranial hemorrhage (ICH) — bleeding inside the skull — is a time-critical finding on CT scans, where faster detection can materially change patient outcomes.
+AI triage tools are increasingly deployed alongside radiologists to flag likely-positive scans so they can be pulled out of an otherwise first-in-first-out reading queue and reviewed sooner.

+This project simulates exactly that setup: three independently trained detection algorithms, deployed across two hospital sites, each scanning every case in parallel and producing a positive/negative call.
+Radiologists still read every scan independently — their read is the ground truth used to evaluate the algorithms — but each algorithm's output could, in principle, both reorder the queue toward urgent cases and assist the radiologist on ambiguous findings.
+This analysis evaluates whether, and how well, each algorithm is actually fit for that role — from a classification-accuracy, operational-speed, and deployment-workflow perspective.

 ## Key findings

 - Base positive rate is 9.5%, more than doubling between ED (4.7%) and